 Career and Leadership Skills for Success in Science and Engineering

-This program offers workshops and seminars on a variety of topics to help prepare graduate students and postdocs for their professional futures.
-Career- and leadership-related topics highlighted in this program are varied and aim to help prepare our junior researchers for the diversity of career goals they hold.
+This program offers workshops and seminars on a variety of topics to help prepare graduate students and postdocs for the diversity of career goals they hold.

 Pizza and beverages will be provided for each lunch-time session unless noted.
 To be sure the speaker has the full time allotted, please arrive a little before the start time to get settled with your lunch.